-With our Latin American Spanish lessons for European countries you will learn "European countries" in 4 easy steps.
-The Latin American Spanish you will learn in this lesson consists of 20 Names of countries in Europe.
+With our Latin American Spanish lessons you will learn the topic "European countries" in 4 quick and easy steps.
+The Latin American Spanish you will learn in these lessons consists of 20 names of countries in Europe.

 |1||Reino Unido||United Kingdom|